bwoebi/phpdbg-docs/cont.md

     s s opcode

-Then each step command will just advance until the next opcode - instead of the next line.
+Then each `step` command will just advance until the next opcode &mdash; instead of the next line.

 To reset it later to line-by-line stepping: